mmontalbo/grim_rust/grctl/README.md

 - `grctl retail copy [--source <path>] [--force]` copies the Steam install into `dev-install/`.
 Point `--source` at an alternate directory when Steam lives in a non-default location.
-- `grctl retail hooks enable/disable/status` manages the telemetry shim and LD_PRELOAD hook.
-Enable before capture runs; disable when you need to compare against a pristine retail boot.
-The hook status is also printed as part of `grctl retail status`.
+- `grctl retail start --vanilla` skips the LD_PRELOAD shim when you need to compare against a pristine retail boot.
+The default launch path always preloads the shim once it is built.
 ## Design notes

 - Launchers open append-only log files and run a background reaper that removes